Democratic Republic of the Congo Travel Advice

 Threat level: High

 Although the threat of terror in the Democratic Republic of the Congo is very low, the risk presented by civil unrest and high levels of serious crimes makes it a dangerous country to visit.
 Travel to Goma, Bukavu and to the regions of N’djili and Kimbanseke in Kinshasa are strictly forbidden to foreign nationals.

-If visiting the Democratic Republic of the Congo, extreme caution and a high level of vigilance should be exercised at all times.
+The general travel advice for the Democratic Republic of the Congo is that extreme caution and a high level of vigilance should be exercised at all times.
 Many regions are advised against travelling to and it is highly recommended to only travel with a Close Protection team.
 If you are in the Democratic Republic of the Congo for business purposes, it is your employer’s duty of care to ensure the correct security measure are in place to keep you safe.

 Recent Security Risk Events